mattbrailsford/umbraco-fluidity/docs/_pages/04-reference-01-known-issues.md

 ### RTE Macros

-When using Macros in a Rich Text Editor, Macro previews won't work and so should be disabled in the Macro config.
+Macros in Rich Text Editors don't appear to work properly due to the preview mechanism.
+They will save and may run on the front end, but you'll get an error notification in the back office as it tries to render a preview.